jakobehmsen/permoize/_posts/2014-11-07-abstracting-push-to-pull.markdown

 RunningPuller<String> runningPuller = RunningPuller.start(puller);
 ```

 With likely less irelevant implementation details, Permoize's usage potential seems to becoming more suitable to more practical applications.
+However, though the implicit push to request conversion and the request to pull conversion should improve usability, the solution still has some areas of improvement.
+E.g. a need to convert all argument into strings on the pushing side - and a restriction to only support String based parameters on the side of the puller.

 [^1]: For more details, take a look at [the extended contact list](https://github.com/jakobehmsen/permoize/tree/master/eclipse/src/permoize/examples/contactlistx).